 Ask them to write their names in the air, in cursive, with the tip of the sabre.
 Whatever their fingers do at the end of this exercise is the way they should hold the sabre.

 Ignore all other advice they may have heard or hear about putting this finger here, or cutting by “squeezing” like firing a staple gun, “holding it in the fingers”, or imagining that the grip is a softball or a baby bird or an egg or any other analogous object/creature/foodstuff.

 A sabre is a sabre.
 Hold it like a sabre, not like something else.

-While they are getting to grips with their sabre you may provide contextual comments.
+While they are getting to grips with their sabre, give them context.
 Ideas below:

 - The sabre used for modern fencing is either Hungarian or Italian by design — my various coaches had differing and strident opinions — and largely unchanged from its lethal origins.

 - It is a light sabre, developed from lightweight (and usually ceremonial) sabres worn by officers as a sidearm rather than the heavy sabres wielded by rank-and-file troops.